-The flexibility of a remote bootcamp and the ability to connect with people from all over the world were the key factors for this decision.
+So basically, the flexibility of a remote bootcamp and the ability to connect with people from all over the world were the key factors for this decision.
 I was able to start the course from Berlin and end it from Portugal.
 My teacher, Juno, was living in Miami and the TA, Carolina, also changed locations during the course.
 I have had the opportunity to learn and share my skills with talented people from different countries and backgrounds.
-In the future, we will see an increase of digital nomads.
+In the future we will see an increase of digital nomads.
 This course has proven that I could be one of those in the coming years and easily adapt to the remote way of working.

 The last week of the final project was definitely the best moment.
 It was also the most intense!
 I don't know how many hours I worked altogether in those final days, but it was definitely worth it the achievement that we have received at the Hackshow and all the comments from the people that saw our presentation.
-It's rewarding to see the progress you can make by leaving your comfort zone and working towards high goals.
+It is rewarding to see the progress you can make by leaving your comfort zone and working towards high goals.

 Congrats on winning the Hackshow!
 Can you tell us more about your winning project?